davenkin/andy-springboot4-template/adr/017_minimize_usages_of_lombok.md

 }
 ```

-- If `Record` is not you choice, stick to the following Lombok annotations for value objects:
+- If `Record` is not you choice, stick to the following Lombok annotations for ValueObjects:
     - `@Value` makes the class immutable and generates equals, hashCode, toString, getters, etc.
     - `@Builder` generates a builder for the class, which is useful for testing and also
     - `@AllArgsConstructor(access = PRIVATE, onConstructor_ = @JsonCreator)` generates a private all-args constructor